13 Apr 2017

 Epidemiologist honoured in Premier’s Awards for Health and Medical Research

-Doherty Institute Epidemiologist, Dr Katherine Gibney has received a Commendation in the 2017 Premier’s Award for Health and Medical Research for her working looking at the surveillance and burden of infectious diseases in Australia.
+Doherty Institute Epidemiologist, Dr Katherine Gibney has received a Commendation in the 2017 Premier’s Award for Health and Medical Research for her work looking at the surveillance and burden of infectious diseases in Australia.

 As part of her PhD project completed at Monash University, Dr Gibney reviewed 21 years of data from Australian’s National Notifiable Diseases Surveillance System (NNDSS), which included information about laboratory-diagnosed cases of 65 infectious diseases in Australia.